frankvegadelgado/sat-py/README.md

 Downloading and Installing
 -----

-Install at least JDK 1.8 and Python 2.7 or a greater version
+Install at least Python 2.7 or a greater version

 Download and Install the following Number Theory Library